Forest and Rangeland Stewardship (FRS)

 Does your source pass the CRAAP test?

-See this handout from the Meriam Library at California State University Chico, or view the video from Western Libraries for more information.
+Read this PDF handout from the Meriam Library at California State University Chico, or view the video from Western Libraries (below) for more information.

 Video by Western Libraries.
 CC BY-NC-ND 3.0

 Scholarly, Popular, or Trade

 Periodical publications (such as magazines, journals, or newspapers) can be grouped into categories based on their overall characteristics.

 Understanding the differences and similarities between three main categories of publications - scholarly, popular, and trade - can be beneficial when deciding which information sources to use.

 What is peer review?

 Peer review is a process by which an article is evaluated before it is published.
 View this video from North Carolina State University Libraries to gain a better understanding of peer review and its importance to academic research.

 Video by NCSU Libraries.
 CC BY-NC-SA 3.0 US